MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/upload-video.md

 # Upload A YouTube Video

 Submit a promotional YouTube video for your listing in the Microsoft Edge Addons catalog \(Microsoft Edge Addons\).
-You may upload your YouTube promotional video in Microsoft Edge Addons listing page of your Extension submission on [Partner Center](https://partner.microsoft.com/dashboard/registration/AccountInfo?accountProgram%3DMSEdgeAddons).
+You may upload your YouTube promotional video in Microsoft Edge Addons listing page of your Extension submission on [Partner Center][MicrosoftPartnerCenter].
 This video is displayed on your product page in Microsoft Edge Addons.

 ## Before you begin